 Before writing an epic introduction email, consider your email subject line.

-Why?
-Your email subject line helps the reader decide if your well-written introduction email should be opened and read.
+Your email subject line helps the reader decide if your business introduction email should be opened and read.
 A boring email subject line implies a boring email message, and by extension, a poor customer experience.

 Email A/B testing helps you to evaluate your best-performing subject lines quantitatively.
 You do this by sending the same email with different subject lines to 2 groups of your new subscribers.